samlinz/node-timer-win/README.md

 # node-timer-win

-* From terminal, set up a timer on Windows which, when expired, shows notification and plays an alarm sound.
+- From terminal, set up a timer on Windows which, when expired, shows notification and plays an alarm sound.
-* Simple alarm that can be started from terminal, no fuss
+- Simple alarm that can be started from terminal, no fuss

+## Installing

+`npm install -g node_terminal_timer`
+`npx node_terminal_timer` <- run without install

 ## Usage

 Only `-t` or `--timeout` is required, which can be either seconds, minutes or hours.

-* `10s` 10 seconds
+- `10s` 10 seconds
-* `1m` 60 seconds / 1 minute
+- `1m` 60 seconds / 1 minute
-* `1h` 3600 seconds / 60 minutes / 1 hour
+- `1h` 3600 seconds / 60 minutes / 1 hour

+Timeout can also be full ISO-8601 date string e.g. `2022-01-01 14:00` or time e.g. `18:00`;

 If `--single` is not given, repeats alarm every 60s until notification is clicked.